-The following does not fully list British and Allied Imperial units, but I publish this because it gives us an idea of their enormous onslaught on merely 64,000 Afrikaner farmers and their families, [with acknowledgement to the host of http://www.icon.co.za/~dup42/bregimnt.htm:]
+The following does not fully list British and Allied Imperial units, but I publish this because it gives us an idea of their enormous onslaught on the vastly outnumbered Afrikaner farmers on commando, [with acknowledgement to the host of http://www.icon.co.za/~dup42/bregimnt.htm:]

 From CANADA: “The Royal Canadian Artillery: "C "B, "D" and "E" batteries, Canadian Scouts, The Royal Canadian Regiment of Infantry, The Royal Canadian Mounted Rifles, 2nd Regiment Canadian Mounted Rifles, the Royal Canadian Dragoons, and Strathcona’s Horse.”
 These were special units, expertly trained and the best the world could offer to crush the ‘Boers,’ or farmers!